 While the kitchen is a ubiquitous part of almost every home—and, in many cases, is considered symbolic of domestic living entirely—it can also take up precious space, produce visual clutter, and detract from the minimalist aesthetic of an otherwise sleek, modern home.
 For some homeowners, the solution is simply to keep the kitchen clean and organized at all times.
 But for some innovative contemporary architects and their clients, the solution is to design a compact, concealable kitchen that can quickly and easily be shuttered out of view.
-Below, we discuss several examples of hidden kitchens, as well as some common techniques and strategies of designing them.
+Below, we discuss several examples of hidden kitchens, as well as some common techniques and strategies for designing them.

 Architects are known for returning from travel with more photos of buildings than people and for having an esoteric vocabulary of their own.
 Of course, these are clichés that are not always true.
 But something that unites most designers is the tendency to pay attention to each detail that makes up a project, be it the material that covers the facade, the junction between different floors, how the doors open, the type of window frame, how the forms were put together for concreting, and more.
 But a detail that often goes unnoticed – and that makes a huge difference in interior design – is baseboards.